sissyliberation/nlpclass-fall2013/site/scala/basics.md

 ### Map

-A `Map[K,V]` is a associative array or dictionary type mapping elements of type `K` to elements of type `V`.
+A `Map[K,V]` is an associative array or dictionary type mapping elements of type `K` to elements of type `V`.
 Values can be accessed through their keys.

 {% highlight scala %}
 scala> val a = Map(1 -> "one", 2 -> "two", 3 -> "three")